VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 </div>

 ### Docker-compose
-Let's wrap it all up together into the `docker-compose.yml` file
+Let's wrap it all up together into the `docker-compose.yml` file.
+Don't forget to insert your license code into docker-compose file instead of `YOUR_LICENCE_CODE_IS_HERE`!

 <div class="with-copy" markdown="1">